 When you've configured all your property mappings, click the Save button at the bottom.
 The system will store your mappings and then begin syncing with TripAdvisor under the covers.
 If you selected to create a new listing, that will happen as well.

-You'll notice some Activate and Deactivate buttons next to the above the property mappings on the TripAdvisor API dashboard.
+You'll notice some Activate and Deactivate buttons above the property mappings on the TripAdvisor API dashboard.

 You'll also notice a Listing Status column showing next to the Sync Status with "active" or "inactive" labels in it.